mohamedalijinnah81/invoice-generator-api/DEPLOYMENT.md

 After deployment:
 - ✅ No more rate limiting errors
-- ✅ PDF generation works with full Puppeteer
+- ✅ PDF generation works without Chrome
 - ✅ No system library dependency issues
 - ✅ Proper IP detection through proxy
+- ✅ Basic PDF generation with text content

+## Limitations

+The new pdf-lib approach has some limitations:
+- **Basic formatting**: Limited compared to full HTML rendering
+- **No CSS**: Styling is simplified
+- **Text-based**: Images and complex layouts are not supported
+- **Simple extraction**: HTML is converted to basic text

 ## Troubleshooting